dokinoki/Car-Locator/README.md

 # Car-Locator

-The purpose of this project is to create a hardware and software platform to interact with a car remotely.
+The purpose of this project is to create a hardware and software platform to interact with a car remotely.<br>
+<b>Check out the wiki for more information!!</b>

 Features
 --------